SpoonX/aurelia-config/README.md

 - [homefront](https://www.npmjs.com/package/homefront).

+## Documentation

+You can find usage examples and the documentation at [aurelia-config-doc](http://aurelia-config.spoonx.org/).

+The [changelog](doc/changelog.md) provides you with information about important changes.

 ## Installation for plugin developers

 Run `jspm i aurelia-config` from your plugin root resp. `npm i aurelia-config --save`.